 Whether you’re new to ski touring or just looking for a way to train for those big days in the backcountry, there’s really no safer way to get some vert and turns under your legs than skinning up the resort.
 Ski touring in the resort may not offer the untracked powder or aesthetic lines many of us associate with backcountry skiing, but it’s a great option for getting your legs strong and skinning technique dialed for when it is game-on in the backcountry.
 Not to mention, it’s a good way to get a quick early morning or evening workout without having to step foot on a treadmill.

-Every ski resort has its own uphill travel policy, so it’s always a good idea to check with the resort you plan on ski touring at to make sure you know exactly what each resort’s stated policy is.
+Every ski resort has its own uphill travel policy, and it’s always a good idea to check with the resort that you plan on ski touring at to make sure you know exactly what their policy is.
 It’s also important to be courteous of grooming and snow-making operations to ensure the resort is able to maintain an open uphill traffic policy.
 Here in Park City, we’re lucky to have access to some of the best lift-accessed and backcountry ski terrain in the Intermountain West.
 And, depending on the time of year, there are a few resorts with open uphill policies within striking distance of the Park City area.
-Here are a few of our favorite resorts to skin up, along with each resort’s uphill policy.
+Here are a few of our favorite resorts to skin up along with each resort’s uphill policy.

 Park City Mountain Resort is open to uphill travel along a designated route accessed from the Park City base area.
 The designated route begins on Homerun and stays looker’s left of the First Time Lift and eventually tops out at the Angle Station.
 Park City Mountain Resort only allows travel on this route beginning on December 15th and ending on closing day between the hours of 6:00 PM and 8:30 AM daily.
 This makes this route one of the best options if you want to get out for an evening headlamp tour or dawn patrol before spending a day skiing in-bounds with friends and family.
 The ease of access and relatively easy grade make this route a great first tour for beginner backcountry skiers or more experienced skiers looking to get multiple laps in the mornings or evenings.
 While PCMR does permit uphill travel on the Park City side, it should be noted that the Canyons side is closed to all uphill traffic.